 Critical illness insurance is designed to ease the financial pressures of suffering from a serious illness, including certain types of cancer, by paying out a lump sum on diagnosis.
-Critical Illness insurance was traditionally designed to pay off your debt if you became seriously ill.
+Critical illness insurance was traditionally designed to pay off your debt if you became seriously ill.
 Removing financial stress, this product would enable you to take time away from work and relieve your family of responsibility for your financial liabilities.
 While the underlying purpose of the product hasn’t changed, critical illness insurance itself has come on leaps and bounds since its birth in the 1980s.
 Things have changed, yet many of the old myths around the product still exist.
-It’s time to relook at these beliefs and separate the myths from the facts.
+It’s time to relook at these beliefs and separate the myths about critical illness from the facts.

 1. So few people fall critically ill, so you don’t need critical illness insurance